Troubleshooting

 OSError: Out-of-date modules detected.
 Refer to the Troubleshooting guide on the wiki

-You can check which modules are out of date manually, by running:
+You can check which modules are out of date by running:

 proteus doctor

-If you have not manually installed this module, simply go to the PROTEUS folder and then run these commands:
+If you have not manually installed this module, go to the PROTEUS folder and run:

 python -m pip install -e .